the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [4.1.3] 2016-04-27 =
+* Tweak - Add new event names for AJAX success to the List, Month, and Day views to help compatibility with our premium plugins [45081]

 = [4.1.2] 2016-04-11 =

 * Tweak - Removed an unneeded hook that attempted to add a query argument to event tag links